evidentlyai/evidently/docs/book/presets/no-target-performance.md

 ## Examples

-* Browse the [example](../get-started/examples.md) notebooks to see sample Test Suite.
+* Browse the [example](../examples/examples.md) notebooks to see a sample Test Suite.